 Our Beliefs & Approach:

-Restorative Action Alliance, Inc., is passionate about addressing two categories of harm while honoring the humanity of every person and seeking real solutions to make people and communities whole again.
+Restorative Action Alliance, Inc., is passionate about addressing two categories of harm while honoring the humanity of every person and seeking real solutions to help people and communities thrive.
 Together, we work to address:

 1) Intimate and gender-based violence: